MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/getting-started-with-playfab.md

 # Getting Started with PlayFab

 Welcome!
 This introductory tutorial will quickly get you up and running with **PlayFab**.

-Each of the following chapters contain steps to help you get started with some of the key features within **PlayFab**:
+Each of the following Chapters contain steps to help you get started with some of the key features within **PlayFab**:

 - [Chapter 1 - Getting started with Players and Tournaments](get-started-with-players-and-tournaments.md)
 - [Chapter 2 - Setting up your game's in-game economy](set-up-your-games-in-game-economy.md)